 The fact is, while these structural concepts are relevant for overall organisational design, none of them considers or addresses the complexity of day-to-day demands.
-Developing marketing structures today means you must accommodate the multifaceted – and therefore the diversity of capabilities required to deliver the marketing strategy effectively.
-While there continues to be a number of industry-standard structures, our experience has shown that you can no longer take a cookie-cutter approach to marketing design.
+Developing marketing structures today means you must accommodate the multi-faceted and, therefore, diverse capabilities required to deliver the marketing strategy effectively.
+While there continue to be a number of industry-standard structures, our experience has shown that you can no longer take a cookie-cutter approach to marketing organisational design.

 ‘Deck chairs on the Titanic’ syndrome

-One of the difficulties of redesigning an existing marketing structure is giving yourself permission to start with a blank sheet of paper.
-Too often we have worked with a marketing leader who has limited their options by trying to modify the existing structure, rather than taking the opportunity to redesign from scratch.
-Starting with the redesign objectives and strategic requirements is a better approach than simply cutting and pasting the current structure, as this allows you to explore and consider new ways.
+One of the difficulties of redesigning an existing marketing structure is permitting yourself to start with a blank sheet of paper.
+Too often, we have worked with a marketing leader who has limited the options by trying to modify an existing structure rather than taking the opportunity to redesign from scratch.
+Starting with objectives and strategic requirements is a better approach than simply cutting and pasting the current structure, as this allows you to explore and consider new ways.

 One of the concerns regularly expressed is that the final design may not align with the people currently in the marketing team.
-While we are supporters of maintaining the current marketing resources, the best solution is to analyse the current model and the proposed model alongside each other.
-Then you can identify where resources transfer directly and where there is a need for upskilling within the new structure.
+While we are always supporters of maintaining current marketing resources where appropriate, the best solution is to analyse the current and proposed models alongside each other.
+Then, you can identify where resources transfer directly and where upskilling is needed within the new structure.

 The limitations of organisational charts

-One of the issues that complicate this whole design process is the application of the traditional organisational chart as the representation of the structure.
-While it is particularly good at defining hierarchy and functional teams, it often struggles to demonstrate how these teams work together cross-functionally, both within marketing and across the organisation.
+One of the issues that complicate this whole design process is the application of the traditional ‘org chart’ as the representation of the structure.
+While this kind of chart is particularly good at defining hierarchy and functional teams, it often struggles to demonstrate how these teams work together cross-functionally, both within marketing and across the organisation.

 Allowing the tech to lead the structure

-Once the decision has been made to implement a significant new marketing technology platform, the challenge is then how best to restructure the marketing team to align to this structure.
-The problem with this approach is that it assumes that the tech platform is aligned to the structure and therefore is the strategic solution, rather than simply the enabler of the strategic solution.
+Once the decision has been made to implement a significant new marketing technology platform, the challenge is how best to restructure the marketing team to align with this structure.
+The problem with this approach is that it assumes that the tech platform is aligned with the structure and, therefore, is the strategic solution rather than simply the enabler of the strategic solution.

-This means that the technology, rather than the marketing strategy, is defining the marketing capabilities and process.
+This means that technology, rather than a marketing strategy, is defining marketing capabilities and processes.
 Instead of selecting a marketing tech solution based on functionality, it is best to develop the strategic requirements and choose the tech solution based on the one that enables the marketing process.

 Internal and external interfaces

-Marketing is not an island with most organisations.
-The full scope of marketing is often managed by teams including those outside the marketing structure.
-This means when designing marketing structures, you need to be aware of all the marketing-related functions that may interface and interact with the core marketing team.
+Marketing is not an island within most organisations.
+The full scope of marketing is often managed by teams inside and outside the marketing structure.
+When designing marketing structures, you need to be aware of all the marketing-related functions that may interface and interact with the core marketing team.

-To add complication, these other marketing functions are increasingly run by external partners.
-This includes everyone from the marketing supply chain to the various and an increasing number of third-party tech platforms, media partners and brand collaborators.
-Only by designing inside a complete picture of the current marketing landscape are you are able to develop a structure aligned not only to strategy but also to the extensive marketing eco-system it will operate within.
+To add complication, external partners increasingly run these other marketing functions.
+This includes everyone from the marketing supply chain to the various and increasing number of third-party tech platforms, media partners and brand collaborators.
+Only by designing inside a complete picture of the current marketing landscape are you able to develop a structure aligned not only to strategy but also to the extensive marketing ecosystem within which it will operate.

 Getting started

-Experience has demonstrated time and again there is no ‘right’ marketing model and there is no one best practice structural design.
-What does exist is a best practice process that will allow you to design a best-fit marketing model and garner input and advice from the key stakeholders involved.
+Experience has repeatedly demonstrated that there is no ‘right’ marketing model and no one best practice structural design.
+What does exist is a tried-and-tested process that will allow you to design a best-fit marketing model and garner input and advice from the key stakeholders involved.
 This is essential in the successful implementation of any marketing redesign.

-It can also help to get external input on alternative approaches and models that have worked in a range of categories.
-This might challenge you to explore the possibilities available to you before you arrive at the best-fit solution for you and the organisation.
+It can also help get external input on alternative approaches and models that have worked in various categories.
+This might challenge you to explore the possibilities before you arrive at the best-fit solution for you and the organisation.

 Changes in marketing strategy require new, more effective structures for delivering that strategy.
-Find out how TrinityP3 can help here
+Find out how our marketing transformation process optimises your internal marketing structures and processes.